security-alliance/drill-template/README.md

-# Drill Scenario Template
+# SEAL Drill Template

-This repository contains the tools that the SEAL Chaos Team uses to coordinate drills with protocol teams.
-They include:
+This repository contains the templates and relevant tooling used by the SEAL Chaos Team to coordinate drills with protocol teams.

-* A Foundry & Hardhat setup for developing & testing scenarios on a local fork
-* A [Silverback](https://github.com/ApeWorX/silverback) python application for orchestrating the drill & monitoring
-* Configurations for running a live fork on Tenderly
-* A template for a tabletop exercise
-* A template typescript bot service (inspired by Optimism)
-* A template monitoring bot service with connections to Prometheus, Grafana, and OpsGenie (inspired by Optimism)
+## Getting Started

+The general framework for planning and executing a drill is outlined in this README below.
+Supporting text templates can be found in the <a href="./templates">`templates/`</a> directory

+For a complete demonstration of a drill on an example protocol, visit the <a href="./e2e-example">`e2e-example/`</a> directory.
+The contents of this directory can also be modified and adapted for conducting your own drills.

+For general tools, refer to the <a href="./tools">`tools/`</a> directory.

 ## Planning a Drill